ai4os/ai4-docs/source/howtos/develop/drift-watch.rst

 So you need to save the autoencoder weights in the :doc:`AI4OS Storage </reference/storage>` to be able to load them at inference time.

-Optionally, you can also save the embeddings of clean camera images to warm the the drift detector at inference time.
+Additionally, you can also save the embeddings of clean camera images to warm the the drift detector at inference time, so it starts to detect drift from the first inference call.

 .. dropdown:: ㅤㅤ 📄 Saving autoencoder and clean embeddings (Python)